stelligent/stelligent-u/06-auto-scaling/README.md

 _Did it work?
 If it didn't, what else do you have to increase?_

+No it did not work.
+I need to increase the max size.

 ##### Question: Update Delay

 _How quickly after your stack update did you see the ASG change?_

+About 20 s econds.

 #### Lab 6.2.3: Manual Interference